mmokhathi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 5-execute will add execute permission to owner
 # 6-multiple_permissions will give ,ultiple permissions
 # 7-everybody gives everyone permission to execute
+# 8-James_Bond gives all permissions exclusively to other users